PrincessLaurora/PrincessLaurora.github.io/_posts/2019-02-07-cli_data_gem_project.markdown

 You can type 'list' to see the 50 top anime chart complete with individual score.
 Alternatively, you can simply type a number between 1 and 50 and know immediately which anime is holding that particular position.
 You can also check some details about the selected anime by clicking on a link.
 During this adventure I got stuck two times and I am actually feeling grateful about that because it allowed me to get a better understing of OO.
 I used **binding.pry** so many times to test my code and I found it so useful!
 There was always an hint about what I was doing wrong and summed up with the error description I could work on a solution.

 At first I made quite a few mistakes on my scraping part.
-I have started scraping straight away the element I need (for example the name of the anime) but obviosly I was getting a huge array with all the anime names!
-So I figured out that I need to find the collection of elements that contains all the names and do an iteration with **each**.
-I got the result I needed (a numbered list of anime with their individual names) but then I made another mistake...To get the other data (such as the score and the URL with the details) I was adding another two different iterations from the scraping  of another part of the page (oh Laura!).
+I started going straight away to the first element I need (getting the text of the name of the anime) but I was getting a huge array with all the anime names since the css selector was the same for each of them!
+So I figured out that I need to start from a parent element that contains all the names, do an iteration with **each** and then scrape again to grab the text I required.
+I got the result I needed (a numbered list of anime with their individual names) but then I made another mistake...To get the other data (such as the score and the URL with the details) I was adding another two different iterations by scraping  another area of the page (oh Laura!).
-Obviously I messed up the method and I was getting individual names and then the same score for everyone!
+Obviously I messed up the method and at some point I was getting individual names and then the same score for everyone!
-Then I realised that I had to iterate from a HTML element that contains all the data I was looking for and from that one do the scraping of the other elements individually.
+Then I realised that I had to iterate over a  parent element that contains all the data I was looking for.
+I have noticed that the page was structured with 50 table rows with the same class so i did the iteration with each and from a single row I did another scraping to get the individual name, score and URL link of each anime.

 Why I didn't think about that before???